+If you have had a positive diagnosis of gastro-oesophageal reflux disease (GORD) or laryngopharyngeal reflux (LPR), there are a number of treatments available to you.
 These can include medication and lifestyle modifications and surgery.
 Surgery is usually only recommended in cases of reflux disease that fail to respond to other treatments.

 What is LINX?

-The LINX System is a small flexible band of interlinked titanium beads with magnetic cores which is implanted or wrapped around the weak or damaged LOS.
+LINX is a small flexible band of interlinked titanium beads with magnetic cores which is implanted or wrapped the stomach valve called the lower oesophageal sphincter (LOS).

 How is it fitted?

 Patients are typically placed under general anaesthesia and the abdomen is accessed by four incisions and inflated by gas usually in a procedure that takes less than one hour.

 How much does it cost?

-In the UK, availability of LINX on the NHS is currently limited with the price for private treatment in the region of £8,000-£9,000 – for example, the Reflux Centre charges £8990.
+In the UK, availability of LINX on the NHS is currently limited to selected hospitals.
+The price for private treatment in the UK is typically around £8,000-£9,000 – for example, the Reflux Centre charges £8990.
 In the US, surgery tends to cost between $12,000 and $20,000.

 How effective is it?

-The LINX reflux management system uses permanent magnets that are designed never to wear out.
+The LINX system uses permanent magnets that are designed never to wear out.
 Patients have reported improvements in heartburn and regurgitation symptoms, many are able to stop taking reflux medication and many are able to resume a normal diet following surgery with minimal side effects.

 Are there any side effects?

 Other risks of the LINX System reported less frequently included hiccups (eight per cent) and nausea (seven per cent).
 In most cases, the side effects were mild and resolved by three months after the procedure.

-A study in June 2017 found that during a 4-year period in more than 3000 patients, no unanticipated complications have emerged, and there is no data to suggest a trend of increased events over time.
+A study in June 2017 found that during a four-year period in more than 3000 patients, no unanticipated complications have emerged, and there is no data to suggest a trend of increased events over time.

 Post last updated May 2022